Benjamin Franklin Morris II: Life

 In 1910, Morris was elected as a Member of the Kanawha County Board of Education.

 From 1916 to 1931 he was affiliated with the Kanawha Coal Operators Association as Labor Conciliator, Mine Inspector and Assistant Secretary.
-Ben served as Mayor of Marmet for 22 years.
+Ben served as mayor of Marmet for 22 years.
 He was listed 1930, and 1940 Kanawha County Census as mayor, and also Deputy Sheriff.

 In 1919, Morris served as Assistant Secretary at the newly created Kanawha Coal Operators Association that maintained, inspected, and enforced mining regulations.

-On May 28, 1936, Ben was mentioned in the Congressional Record, 74th Congress of the United States Senate pertaining to “Works Progress Administration in West Virginia”.
-Ben reflected positively on the administration stating, “the projects have operated satisfactory to the citizens of the town, and in a manner most commendable to the WPA officials.”
+On May 28, 1936, Morris was mentioned in the Congressional Record, 74th Congress of the United States Senate pertaining to “Works Progress Administration in West Virginia”.
+Morris reflected positively on the administration stating, “the projects have operated satisfactory to the citizens of the town, and in a manner most commendable to the WPA officials.”

 In 1937, Morris was challenged by Republican Clyde Buckland for mayor - Morris was running as a Progressive.
 He subsequently defeated Buckland, and was re-elected for another term in July 1937.

 On May 7, 1947, just before his death, Morris was re-nominated for mayor at the State Democratic Convention.